mandclu/ck4/block/README.md

 This widget let's you create and edit non-editable and optionally previewable placeholder blocks.

 You can edit the placeholder block through a simple dialog where you can enter the ID of the block into a text input field.
-How you use ID-field is completely up to you.
+How you use the ID-field is completely up to you.
 Whatever makes sense for you or rather your application is fine.

 Additionally, you can integrate a block browser similar to a file/media browser and select the block through that.
 Your block browser implementation can pass the *id* and optionally the *content* of the selected block.
 If the *content* is passed, the selected block will be previewable.